matthieuGravy/matthieuGravy/README.md

 ## Current Project

-I am currently involved in a stimulating back-end project using Express, TypeScript, and MongoDB.
-This experience allows me to deepen my understanding of the back-end, thereby enhancing my versatility as a front-end developer.
-You can explore the ongoing project [here](https://github.com/matthieuGravy/book-face).
+I am currently involved in an exciting MERN project using TypeScript.
+This experience allows me to deepen my understanding of full-stack development with MongoDB, Express, React, and Node.js, thereby enhancing my versatility as a developer [here](https://github.com/matthieuGravy/freshshop).

 > "Never put off until tomorrow what you can do today." - Benjamin Franklin